takuti/takuti.me/_content/note/recsys-wordcloud.md

 ---
-title: "Understanding Research Trends in Recommender Systems from Word Cloud"
+date: 2017-11-11
 lang: en
-date: 2017-11-11
+recommendations: [/note/flurs/, /note/mlss-kyoto-2015/, /note/recommendation-julia/]
+title: Understanding Research Trends in Recommender Systems from Word Cloud
 ---

 The field of recommender systems grows rapidly according to the recent development of practical intelligent systems.
 However, even though the field is exceptionally practical compared to the other computer-science-related topics, many researchers are actively studying recommendation techniques in their lab.
 Here is a question: ***what are the research trends in recommender systems?***